 \section{Superstructure size}

 In the structure finder algorithm described in Section~\ref{sec: algo}, we define the angular size of the voids and clusters $R_V$.
 Fig.~\ref{fig: superstructure-radius} shows the distribution of these superstructure radii found in lens bins 1 - 3 in degrees.
-We see that most object has a size about twice as large as the smoothing scale, and the voids and clusters have a similar size distribution.
+We see that most objects have a size about twice as large as the smoothing scale, and the voids and clusters have a similar size distribution.

-Although we do not use $R_V$ in our main analysis, we note that one can in principle measure the profile as a function of the scaled size, i.e. $\theta/R_V$.
+Although we do not use $R_V$ in our main analyses, we note that one can in principle measure the profile as a function of the scaled size, i.e. $\theta/R_V$.
 This is adopted in similar analysis in the literature \citep[e.g.][]{2021MNRAS.505.4626J}, to account for the different sizes in the stacked profiles, assuming that they are self-similar.
 This is not done in this analysis as we do not include any scaling in Eq.~\ref{eq: F}, and we leave this point for future exploration.